AlexB52/middleman-template/source/blog/2021-01-14-testing-model-concerns.html.md

 Below is the gist for people looking to see how it's done.
 The main idea is to test every concern with a vanilla ApplicationRecord class connected to a temporary database table.

-Here is the gist for people looking to see how it's done: .
-The main idea is to test every concern with a vanilla ApplicationRecord class connected to a temporary database table.
-Keep reading to see how it works!

 ~~~ruby
 require_relative 'path/to/reviewable/shared/examples'